MicrosoftDocs/win32/desktop-src/NetMon2/h.md

 ---
-Description: Glossary of Network Monitor terms that begin with the letter H.
+description: Glossary of Network Monitor terms that begin with the letter H.
 ROBOTS: NOINDEX, NOFOLLOW
 ms.assetid: 'ff31c259-15c0-4056-be36-73a77b691662'
 title: H (Network Monitor)